-Early Childhood Education is a comprehensive program of both theory and practical experiences designed to prepare you to work with young children.
-Many of the courses may be helpful to parents of preschool-age children and to persons working with families, children, and individuals.
-Graduates may qualify to be childcare aides, assistants, and teachers in preschools, day care centers, kindergartens, Head Start programs, and therapeutic relief nurseries.
+Early Childhood Education is a comprehensive program of both theory and practical experiences designed to prepare individuals to work with young children.
+Graduates may qualify to be childcare teachers, assistants, and aids in preschools, day care centers, kindergartens, Head Start programs, and therapeutic relief nurseries.
+Many of the courses may be helpful to parents of young children and to persons working with families.

-You may select individual courses to meet your needs, or you may work toward an associate of applied science degree or a one-year certificate of completion, or Career Pathway certificates in Infant/toddler or preschool specializations.
-Students in the program must earn grades of "C" or better in all Early Childhood Education (ECE) and Human Development and Family (HDF) courses.
-In order to enroll in certain courses, students will be required to pass a criminal records check.
+Students may select individual courses to meet their needs, or work toward an associate of applied science degree or a one-year certificate of completion, or Career Pathway certificates in Infant/toddler or preschool specializations.
+Students in the program must earn grades of "C" or better in all Early Childhood Education (ECE) and Human Development and Family Studies (HDF) courses.
+In order to enroll in certain courses, students will be required to enroll in the Oregon Child Care Registry, which includes a background check.
 A valid first aid card is required for graduation in both the one-year and two-year programs.